lucianpls/mod_ahtse_lua/README.md

   When the lua script returns a redirect status code and a Location header, issue an internal redirect to that location.
 Default is to use the response as is.
   Recognized redirect codes are 301, 302, 307 and 308.

+* AHTSE_lua_KeepAlive On
+  Preserve the initialized lua state between requests on the same input connection.
+By default a new lua state is instantiated for each request.
+This setting can improve performance, but should be used only when the lua state is not modified between requests.

 ## Lua

  * sample_script.lua